jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 - Anything to verify on type 4 when there's a trip?
 - Any way to manually trip with type 4?
 - For overcurrent, do we have to do different types of faults?
 Do we have to do each phase?
+	- Just do a phase to phase, and phase to ground
 - Add test for PB lock
 - camp henry 62311 - pod?
 	- SAT as left